ftadieee/Sneaker-Image-Classifier/README.md

 ---

 ## 🤝 Contributing
-Contributions are welcome!
+Contributions are all welcome!
 If you have ideas to improve the model architecture or want to add support for new brands, feel free to fork the repo and submit a PR.

 ## 📄 License
 This project is open-source and available under the [MIT License](LICENSE).